CSC207-UofT/course-project-professional-speedrunners/phase2/design_document.md

 ## Design patterns

 -   We applied Dependency injection throughout our project, in part due to the nature of a Spring project.
-In a Spring project all classes are handled as beans that can be injected to other beans that have matching constructor types.
+In a Spring project all classes are handled as beans that can be injected, or autowired, to other beans that have matching constructor types.
 This means Spring will automatically inject dependency as needed without explicit configuration.

 -   We also applied the Model-View-Controller pattern through the usage of Spring Web MVC.
 This dependency allows Spring framework to generate implementations that handle a lot of the controller work for us: listening to web requests, parsing JSON to entity classes.
 The actual controller methods invoked by request mapping will then call the appropriate service (Model) to perform tasks.
 Then, the return value of these controller classes are again handled by Spring MVC which serializes them to a JSON and passes it back to the view, which is either a webpage or frontend UI.